RayVentura/ShortGPT/shortGPT/engine/README.md

 - `isShortDone(self)`: Checks if the short video is done rendering by checking the value of the '_db_ready_to_upload' attribute.

-- `makeShort(self)`: Generates the short video by executing the steps defined in the `stepDict`.
+- `makeContent(self)`: Generates the short video by executing the steps defined in the `stepDict`.
 It yields the current step number and a message indicating the progress.

 - `get_video_output_path(self)`: Returns the path of the rendered video.